KratosSharp/Nlayertraning/README.md

 	<meta charset="UTF-8">
 </head>
 <body>
-	<h1>Traning</h1>
+	<h1>Clean Architecture</h1>
-  <p>This is a .NET Core project that uses Redis, Entity Framework, Filters, MemoryCache, Unit Testing with XUnit, MSSQL, and Clean Architecture.</p>
+  <p>This is a .NET Core project that uses Redis, Entity Framework, Filters, MemoryCache, Unit Testing with XUnit, MSSQL, and Clean Architecture.
+In addition, this project shows how to implement the Decorator and Proxy design patterns to achieve better separation of concerns and modularity.</p>

 <h2>Project Description</h2>